edgexfoundry/app-functions-sdk-go/README.md

 ## Getting Started

+### Build Prerequisites

+#### Go
+The current targeted version of the Go language runtime is v1.12

+#### ZeroMQ
+Several EdgeX Foundry services depend on ZeroMQ for communications by default.

+The easiest way to get and install ZeroMQ on Linux is to use this setup script.

+For macOS, use brew via `brew install zeromq`.

+For directions installing ZeroMQ on Windows, please see the Windows documentation.

+#### pkg-config

+The 0MQ pkgconfig path will need to be added to the PKG_CONFIG_PATH environment variable.

+On Linux, add this line to your local profile:

+export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/Cellar/zeromq/4.2.5/lib/pkgconfig/
+For macOS, install the package with brew via `brew install pkg-config`.

 The SDK is built around the idea of a "Functions Pipeline".
 A functions pipeline is a collection of various functions that process the data in the order that you've specified.
 The functions pipeline is executed by the specified [trigger](#triggers) in the `configuration.toml` .
 The first function in the pipeline is called with the event that triggered the pipeline (ex. `events.Model`).
 Each successive call in the pipeline is called with the return result of the previous function.
 Let's take a look at a simple example that creates a pipeline to filter particular device ids and subsequently transform the data to XML:
 ```golang
 package main